valdiman/PCB-Aerobic-Bioaugmentation-Study3/README.md

 # PCB-Aerobic-Bioaugmentation-Study3
 This model simulates the concentration of two PCB congeners: PCB 4 and PCB 19 in both the aqueous and gas phases within laboratory-scale bioreactors containing PCB-contaminated sediment.
 The script incorporates experimental passive sampler measurements and uses a least-squares minimization approach to estimate congener-specific sampling rates for both passive samplers.
 Additionally, the model can simulate the decrease in volatile PCB release from sediment to air due to the presence of an aerobic PCB-degrading microorganism, with a known biotransformation rate for PCBs.
+There are also codes to perform ANOVA and Tukey test to individual PCB congenrs, total PCBs and LCPCBs, as well as for cDNA, DNA and transcript gene ratio for the individual sampling time points.

 --------------------------
 SHARING/ACCESS/ATTRIBUTION LICENSE INFORMATION